anders-biostat/MethSCAn/docs/commands.md

   which the methylation profile will be produced.

-  DATA_DIR is the directory containing the methylation matrices produced by running 'scbs prepare'.
+  DATA_DIR is the directory containing the methylation matrices produced by running 'methscan prepare'.

   OUTPUT is the file path where the methylation profile data will be written.
 Should end with '.csv'.